davidnfizionly/cloud-security-monitoring/README.md

 ##  System Architecture

 ![Architecture Diagram](images/cloud-security-monitoring-dashboard.png)
-*Complete AWS-native workflow: CloudTrail Lake → Athena → Step Functions → QuickSight*
+*High-level architecture of CloudWatch Guardian: suspicious events flow from CloudTrail Lake into Athena queries, then through EventBridge to a Step Functions workflow that orchestrates detection, risk scoring, and alerting.
+Insights are visualized in QuickSight for multi-environment monitoring (Prod / Staging / Dev).*

 ---